kr-g/xvenv/README.md

 as of now just linux

-Contributions are Welcome to helping with Windows and Mac !!!
+Contributiors are welcome to helping with Windows and Mac !!!

 # development status